Code of Conduct

 1. Clothing and accessories cannot pose a safety concern or conceal one’s identity.

-2. Specific attire may be required for a variety of classrooms settings such as Explorations, PE, labs, etc.
+2. Specific attire may be required for various classroom settings such as Explorations, PE, labs, etc.

 3. Clothing must cover undergarments.

-When there are differences in perspective, all involved have a duty to seek common understanding in a mutually respectful manner.
-Ultimately, the school administration has the responsibility to apply the dress policy when necessary.
-If any person dresses in an inappropriate manner, the student should be advised personally and discretely.
+When there are differences in perspective, all involved must seek a mutually respectful common understanding.
+Ultimately, the school administration applies the dress policy when necessary.
+The student should be advised personally and discretely if any person dresses inappropriately.

 Abbotsford School District AP 318 – Student Dress Code and School Uniforms